iu-parfunc/concurrent_cilk/ivar_tests/benchmarks/sorting/DEVLOG.md

 Wow, the gap is up to almost 2X!
 And it holds even at 2^24.
 Why is the out-of-place version so disproportionately affected by switching to 64 bit ops?

+[2013.03.21] {Wait... were those prev numbers right?}

+Now it's much slower 2^24 = 16777216... is taking over two seconds.
+WAIT... is this a big slowdown with the concurrent/cilk runtime?
+Irrespective of which version of the benchmark?

+ * inplace (1.594147 s)
+ * outofplace (2.202818 s)
+ * ivars (2.308277 s)

+ * inplace plain cilk: (1.589038 s)    [WRONG]
+ * outofplace plain cilk: (2.206963 s) [WRONG]

+No apparent difference on that run...
+I feel like somethings weird about the build state.

+Wait... it IS THE CONCURRENT CILK RUNTIME.
+I must be catching the concurrent Cilk version EVEN in my "plainicc" builds.
+If I BREAK the concurrent cilk build... then I get a proper (plain icc) run for 2^24:

+ * inplace TRUE plain icc (0.439702 s)  [3X BETTER THAN OTHER RUNTIME]
+ * outof place, TRUE plain icc (1.000862 s)

+Now that's consistent(ish) with the above.